dotnet/docs-maui/docs/get-started/first-app.md

 ## Next steps

-In this tutorial, you've learnt how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 Preview on Windows.
+In this tutorial, you've learnt how to create and run your first .NET Multi-platform App UI (.NET MAUI) app in Visual Studio 2022 17.3 on Windows.

 To learn the fundamentals of building an app with .NET MAUI, and more advanced topics such as local data storage and invoking REST-based web services, see [Build mobile and desktop apps with .NET MAUI](/learn/paths/build-apps-with-dotnet-maui/).